 Diagnostic Medical Sonography graduates are eligible to apply and take the sonography national board examination depending on their chosen concentration.
 General Vascular students will take their national board examinations in sonography principles and instrumentation, abdomen, obstetrics and gynecology, and vascular technology offered by the American Registry for Diagnostic Medical Sonography (ARDMS).
-Cardiovascular students will take their national board examinations, adult echocardiography, pediatric echocardiography, and vascular technology offered by the American Registry for Diagnostic Medical Sonography principles and instrumentation, adult echocardiography, pediatric echocardiography, and vascular technology offered by the American Registry for Diagnostic Medical Sonography (ARDMS).
+Cardiovascular students will take their national board examinations in sonography principles and instrumentation, adult echocardiography, pediatric echocardiography, and vascular technology offered by the American Registry for Diagnostic Medical Sonography (ARDMS).